Pledge of the Tree: Aftermath

 The pledge was successful in demonstrating to the Quraysh the determination of the Muslims.
-They soon released Uthman and sent down an ambassador of their own to clarify.
-Treaty of hudaybiyah came much later is 628 CE after the migration of the Prophet SAW to Madina.
+They soon released Uthman and sent an ambassador of their own, Suhayl ibn Amr, to negotiate the terms of a treaty that later became known as the Treaty of Al-Hudaybiyah.

 Significance

 The people who took the pledge, also known as the Companions of the Tree (اصحاب الشجرة aṣḥāb ash-shajarah) are held in high regard by Muslims in general and Sunnis in particular.
 After the pledge, verses were revealed in the Qur'an commemorating and appreciating the pledge and those who made it:

 Certainly Allah was well pleased with the believers when they swore allegiance to you under the tree, and He knew what was in their hearts, so He sent down tranquillity on them and rewarded them with a near victory.